meditationstuff/protocol_1/index.md

 at least one sense in which "internality" is a learned strategy

+at least one sense in which there is no fact of the matter that is not "ultimately" empty and nebulous and "spontaneous" i.e. not up to you per se

+at least one sense in which you don't need to figure anything out

+at least one sense in which there's nothing to figure out

 (see also: David Chapman's meaningness work; Daniel Ingram's work; Greg Goode's work)

 [<a href="#158da1bh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]